eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 ## 4.1 Functional Architecture

 The following functional architecture illustrates the different entities within an age verification system and their relationships to each other.
-The subsequent section provides a detailed definition of each reference point.
+The subsequent section provides a detailed definition of each interface.

 All entities shown in blue are provided by the toolbox, at minimum as mock services.
 Entities marked in green represent existing governmental entities.
 Entities marked in yellow are proprietary.
 A solution implementation does not necessarily need to include all components.

+**The figure has to be updated**
 <!---
 NF, Check figure numbering
 -->